factorial-io/stylelint-config-factorial/README.md

+**DEPRECATED**: Please use [stylelint-config-suitcss](https://github.com/suitcss/stylelint-config-suitcss) instead.

+---

 # stylelint-config-factorial

 > Factorial shareable config for stylelint.

 Configuration rules to ensure your CSS code is compliant with Factorial's CSS code style.

 Our configuration extends [stylelint-config-suitcss](https://github.com/suitcss/stylelint-config-suitcss) and is also based on the wonderful work at [SUIT CSS's code style](https://github.com/suitcss/suit/blob/master/doc/STYLE.md).